-In terms of their significance in the history of ideas, there is a striking similarity between Kant and Durkheim to be considered.
+In terms of their significance in the History of Ideas, there is a striking similarity between Kant and Durkheim to be considered.
 In a way, Durkheim did for the social sciences what a century earlier Kant did for modern philosophy: establish the fundamental points of departure, on which there is no longer any going back - for Kant the critical realisation that all knowledge is essentially representation and therefore distortive and partial; for Durkheim the realisation that the social represents a level of existence in its own right, not to be reduced to the individual.
-The two positions are similar, which allows Alfred Gell to embrace in one argument both Durkheim and what he considers neo-Kantian classic American anthropology of the mid-twentieth century.
-However, in another respect the two positions are fundamentally different, as we shall shortly see, and it is anachronistic to present them as equal and interchangeable, especially since Kant, implicitly and indirectly vet demonstrably, exercised a considerable influence on Durkheim.
-What is more, Paul K. Hirst brought to light major epistemological shortcomings in Durkheim when tracing the latter's links back to Kant.
+The two positions are similar, which allows Gell (1998)25 to embrace in one argument both Durkheim, and what he considers neo-Kantian classic American anthropology of the mid-20th century.
+However, in another respect the two positions are fundamentally different, as we shall shortly see, and it is anachronistic to present them as equal and interchangeable, especially since Kant, implicitly and indirectly yet demonstrably, exercised a considerable influence on Durkheim.
+What is more, Hirst (1975)26 brought to light major epistemological shortcomings in Durkheim when tracing the latter's links back to Kant.